 The Americans with Disabilities Act requires employers to provide reasonable accommodations to qualified employees with disabilities.
-Requests for accommodations are submitted to the Office of Leave Administration and require forms completed by the employee and the health care provider.
+Requests for accommodations are submitted to the Office of Leave Administration and require forms to be completed by the employee and the health care provider.
 Requests are considered on a case-by-case basis and are approved in the Office of Leave Administration.
-Allocations for the 2023-24 school year will be made as requests are received and approved.
+Allocations for the 2024-25 school year will be made as requests are received and approved.
+Please contact accommodations@philasd.org for additional information.